priyamkarn/backend-Assignment-nxtjob.ai/README.md

 ## Description

 This is a backend application for managing job-related operations.
-It uses Node.js, Express, and TypeScript, with Swagger documentation for the API and Prisma ORM for database interaction.
+It uses Node.js, Express, and TypeScript, with Swagger documentation for the API and Prisma ORM with mysql for database interaction.

 ---